 If you’ve been noticing your laptop getting hotter and running more slowly than usual lately, don’t ignore it.

-In this article, we’re going to help you deal with the problem and share some real-world insights.
-We’ll start by looking at how to identify if a laptop is overheating, before giving a bunch of tips and advice on how to fix the problem and stop it from happening in the first place.
+In this article, I’m going to help you deal with the problem and share some real-world insights.
+I’ll start by looking at how to identify if a laptop is overheating, before giving a bunch of tips and advice on how to fix the problem and stop it from happening in the first place.

 How to Know If Your Laptop Is Overheating